MicrosoftDocs/azure-dev-docs/articles/java/spring-framework/spring-cloud-azure-overview.md

 If you need support for Spring Cloud Azure, you can ask for help in the following ways:

 - Create Azure support tickets.
 Customers with an [Azure support plan](https://azure.microsoft.com/support/options/) can open an [Azure support ticket](https://azure.microsoft.com/support/create-ticket/).
 We recommend this option if your problem requires immediate attention.
 - File GitHub issues in the [Azure/azure-sdk-for-java repository](https://github.com/Azure/azure-sdk-for-java).
 We use GitHub issues to track bugs, questions, and feature requests.
-GitHub issues are free, but the response time is not guaranteed.
+GitHub issues are free, but the response time isn't guaranteed.
 For more information, see [GitHub issues support process](https://devblogs.microsoft.com/azure-sdk/github-issue-support-process/).

 ## Next steps